 I am a post-doctoral researcher at UPenn working with Rob Ghrist.
 I received my PhD in Mathematics from Rutgers in October 2012 under the direction of Konstantin Mischaikow.
-Before coming to Rutgers, I earned a Bachelor's degree in Computer Engineering as well as a Master's degree in Mathematics at Georgia Tech in Atlanta, Georgia.
+Before coming to Rutgers, I earned a Bachelor's degree in Computer Engineering as well as a Master's degree in Mathematics at Georgia Tech.
 Here is a brief CV.
 You can also find me on MathOverflow, on Google scholar and on LinkedIn.

 I develop theories, algorithms and software for algebraic-topological analysis of large datasets which arise from simulations or measurements made in a variety of contexts.